-Our Strategy Is to Enter into Collaborative Agreements with Third Parties with Respect to Our Products and We Have Not Yet Entered into Any of These Agreements.
+Our Strategy Is to Enter into Collaboration Agreements with Third Parties with Respect to Our Products and We Require Additional Collaboration Agreements.
 In Addition, If We Enter into These Agreements and the Third Parties Do Not Perform, it Could Impair Our Ability to Commercialize Our Products.

-Our strategy for the completion of the development and clinical testing of our products and for the manufacturing, marketing and commercialization of our products depends upon entering into collaborative arrangements with pharmaceutical companies.
-We have not yet entered into any of these arrangements.
+Our strategy for the completion of the required development and clinical testing of our products and for the manufacturing, marketing and commercialization of our products depends upon entering into collaboration arrangements with pharmaceutical companies.
+We have entered into an arrangement for Surfaxin(R) covering southern Europe and Latin America.
+We will need to enter into additional collaboration agreements.
 Our success will depend upon obtaining partners.
 In addition, we will depend on our partners' expertise and dedication of sufficient resources to develop and commercialize our proposed products.
-We may in the future grant to collaborative partners rights to license and commercialize pharmaceutical products developed under these collaborative agreements.
+We may in the future grant to collaboration partners rights to license and commercialize pharmaceutical products developed under collaboration agreements.
 Those rights would limit our flexibility in considering alternatives for the commercialization of our products.
-If we fail to successfully develop these relationships or if our collaborative partners fail to develop or commercialize successfully any of our products, it may delay or prevent us from developing or commercializing our products in a competitive and timely manner.
+If we fail to successfully develop these relationships or if our collaboration partners fail to develop or commercialize successfully any of our products, it may delay or prevent us from developing or commercializing our products in a competitive and timely manner.